br33dlove/UiWrapper/README.md

 The library's UiWrapper class holds the reference to the UiModel and Ui objects.
 These can be accessed by the UiWrapper derivatives through the uiModel() and ui() methods.
 The returned UiModel will always be non-null, whilst the returned Ui object may be null depending on whether the a Ui object is bound or not.

 The UiWrapper class and its derivatives should be the only objects to interact with the UiModels, with the superclass setting the UiModel onto the Ui object with onto(Ui) as we have seen, and the subclasses calling the other methods to update and query the UI state.
-The superclass handles the saving of the UiModel itself during unbinding and opens the static method savedUiModel(Bundle) to the derivaties to restore a parceled UiModel.
+The superclass handles the saving of the UiModel itself in response to the fragments onSaveInstanceState() method and opens the static method savedUiModel(Bundle) to the derivaties to restore a parceled UiModel.

 In our example, the DataListUiWrapper class must implement uiListener() and return an instance of the DataListUi.Listener interface for the DataListFragment to use when the binding occurs.